-The menu structure is shown in the diagrams on page 24 and 25.
+The menu structure is shown in the diagrams "Menu Diagram" on page 26.
 The menus are product dependant, only the relevant menus are accessible.
 However, some menus are always available.

-ACTIVATING THE RUNTIME DISPLAYS
+ACTIVATING THE RUNTIME SCREENS

 The system has three user definable screens.
 Screen 1 may be locked in some configurations.
 In addition, the user can make the most common setup screens available.
-The screen menu allows the user to choose which runtime screen to include.
-Using the SET button, the user can enable or disable each individual screen.
-Up (\uparrow) and down (\downarrow) will scroll to the next available screens.
+The Screen Menu allows the user to configure and choose which runtime screens to be included in normal operation.
+UP and DOWN buttons will scroll to the available screens.
+By using the SET button, the user can control each individual screen to ON or OFF.
+Screens set to ON are available to be displayed by pressing the MENU button.
+Screens set to OFF will not be displayed.